henritns/finlex-cli/README.md

 ## Construcing the list

 The URLs on the list must point to a statute or section page in the [Semantic Finlex](http://data.finlex.fi/fi/main).
-The easiest way to collect such pages while browsing [current laws at Finlex](https://www.finlex.fi/fi/laki/ajantasa/) using the [Finlex Ex](https://github.com/henritns/finlex-ex) browser extension.
+The easiest way to collect such pages while browsing [current laws at Finlex](https://www.finlex.fi/fi/laki/ajantasa/) is using the [Finlex Ex](https://github.com/henritns/finlex-ex) browser extension.

 ## Issues